Health and Social Care

-Upon completion of this apprenticeship, you will be able to demonstrate a range of excellent skills, knowledge and behaviours in your role as a healthcare support worker.
+Upon completion of this apprenticeship, you will be able to demonstrate a range of excellent skills, knowledge, and behaviours in your role as a healthcare support worker.
 You will be equipped to work as part of a team providing high-quality and compassionate care, carry out well-defined routine clinical duties and prepare individuals for healthcare activities.
-You will study a range of criteria in order to complete the apprenticeship, including physiological measurements, health intervention and professional development.
-You will achieve a Level 2 Diploma in Care.
+You will study a range of criteria to complete the apprenticeship, including physiological measurements, health intervention and professional development.

 How will I be assessed?

-To achieve this apprenticeship standard, the employer, training provider and apprentice will agree when you are ready and competent to undertake your independent end-point assessment, which will assess the skills, knowledge and behaviours required for this role.
+To achieve this apprenticeship, the employer, your assessor and you will agree when you are ready and competent to undertake your independent end-point assessment, which will assess the skills, knowledge and behaviours required for this role.

 What could I do after this course?

 There are no formal qualifications required to enrol onto this apprenticeship.
-However, you will be assessed to ensure that you have the ability to achieve maths and English functional skills to a minimum of Level 1.
+However, you will be assessed to ensure that you can achieve English and maths functional skills to a minimum of Level 1.
 You must also sit the Level 2 English and maths assessment prior to the completion of your apprenticeship.
 You will also need to be in relevant employment, but we can help you find this.

 Occupations related to Healthcare Support Worker, Apprenticeship

 Medical practitioners diagnose mental and physical injuries, disorders and diseases, prescribe and give treatment, recommend preventative action, and conduct medical education and research activities.
 They may specialise in particular areas of modern medicine or work in general practice and, where necessary, refer the patient to a specialist.